Jeffrey Deitch: Curatorial projects

+In addition to Deste, Post Human was presented at five venues, including the Castello di Rivoli (Turin), Deichtorhallen (Hamburg), and The Israel Museum (Jerusalem).
+Philosopher Rosi Braidotti and others credit the show with introducing the term "posthuman" into the popular consciousness.

+In 1995, he wrote the strategic plan for the Mori Art Museum in Tokyo.
+His other curatorial projects have included the Venice Biennale's Aperto (1993), City as Studio (K11 Art Foundation, Hong Kong, 2023), and Confluence (Nita Mukesh Ambani Cultural Centre, Mumbai, 2023), collaborating with poet Ranjit Hoskote on the latter.

+Deitch is known as an advocate for street art and has headed several influential public art projects with street artists.
+He initiated Wynwood Walls with Tony Goldman in Miami in 2009 and Coney Art Walls on Coney Island in New York in 2015.

 Art writing

 In 1980, he became a regular columnist of Flash Art and the first U.S. editor of Flash Art International.
-The same year he wrote one of the first press mentions of Jean-Michel Basquiat in the article "Report from Times Square," covering The Times Square Show for Art in America.
-His writings have appeared on numerous international magazines: Art in America, Artforum, Garage, Interview magazine, Kaleidoscope, Paper magazine, and Purple magazine.
+His writings have appeared in numerous international magazines, including Art in America, Artforum, Garage, Interview magazine, Kaleidoscope, Paper magazine, and Purple magazine.

 Deitch Projects (1996–2010)

-In 1996 Deitch opened the Deitch Projects gallery in the Soho section of New York City.
-His first shows included works by Vanessa Beecroft, Jocelyn Taylor, Nari Ward, and Mariko Mori.
+In 1996, Deitch opened Deitch Projects in SoHo in New York City.
+He stated in a later interview that he was inspired by the example of Warhol's Factory to try to "create space for another generation of misfits."
+His first shows included works by Vanessa Beecroft, Jocelyn Taylor, Nari Ward, Yoko Ono, and Mariko Mori.
 Soon after, he bought the building housing Canal Lumber, a bigger space around the corner on Wooster Street.
-The first major exhibition project there was of a Barbara Kruger video-and-slide-projection show in the fall of 1997.
+The first major exhibition project there was of a Barbara Kruger video-and-slide-projection show in 1997.

 An early advocate of graffiti art in the 1980s, he later introduced New York to the style of street art which had originated in San Francisco in the 1990s among artists on the fringe of the skateboard scene.
-Deitch became well known as a supporter of young artists like Kehinde Wiley and Cecily Brown, while also representing the work of more established artists like Keith Haring and Jeff Koons (Deitch threw Koons' 50th birthday party).
-In 2006, he bought Bridget Riley's Untitled (Diagonal Curve) (1966), at Sotheby's for $2.1 million, nearly three times its $730,000 high estimate and also a record for the artist.
-In 2009, he wrote the strategic plan for the Mori Art Museum in Tokyo.
+Deitch became well known as a supporter of young artists like Kehinde Wiley and Cecily Brown, while also representing the work of more established artists like Keith Haring and Jeff Koons.
+In the 1990s, Deitch helped fund Koons' expensive “Celebration series” and also organized the artist’s 50th birthday party at his gallery.

-In 2014, Deitch published Live the Art on the 15-years history of Deitch Projects.
+In conjunction with Creative Time and Paper Magazine, Deitch Projects also organized SoHo's annual Art Parade, with over 1,000 participants from 2005 to 2008.